adamterlson/backbone-redux-store/README.md

 ### bbCreateStore

-Convenience method to quickly create our store, optionally using the Redux createStore() method or our own defined above.
-Automatically combines entities (which is a noop if single entity is provided), creates the store enhancer for the entities, and subscribes to the wiring event.
+Convenience method to quickly create a Redux-like store, optionally using the Redux `createStore()` method.
+Automatically combines all Backbone entities passed in and creates all the wiring between them and the store.

 **Parameters**